Suzannah Clarke

-Suzannah Clarke is a British opera singer and local politician.
-In 2003, she became the first British singer to perform in Pyongyang, North Korea.
-She has also sung in at La Scala in Milan, Italy, the Hungarian State Opera House in Budapest, Hungary, and with the English National Opera, the Welsh National Opera, and the Scottish Opera.
-As of 2023, she is the local councillor for Grove Park, Lewisham.
-She was previously the London regional manager for the National Society of Epilepsy.
+Suzannah Clarke (born 1970) is a British opera singer and politician.
+In 2003, she became the first British singer to perform in Pyongyang, North Korea, and was invited back several times.
+A soprano, she has also sung at La Scala in Milan, the Hungarian State Opera House in Budapest, and with English National Opera, Welsh National Opera, and Scottish Opera.
+In addition, she has performed anthems at football matches and international tournaments such as the UEFA Euro 1996 at Wembley Stadium.
+In the noughties, she chaired a successful initiative to bring the BBC Proms Last Night of the Proms to Middlesbrough in 2007.
+She also founded the Heavy Metal Opera Choir, a men's chorus of steelworkers from Corus Group in Redcar.
+In 2019, she was recognised as one of the "100 North East heroes" in the Sunday Sun newspaper as part of its centenary celebrations.